Minimax formula for the replica symmetric free energy of deep restricted Boltzmann machines: Introduction

-The main point seems to select the right sequence of finite dimensional Gibbs measure w.r.t. which the overlap should be asymptotically self-averaging.
+Finally we comment on the RS characterisation given here.
+A precise mathematical description of the RS phase has been one principal object of study at the early stage of the theory of disordered system, especially for the Sherrington-Kirkpatrick model in the attempt to disprove the replica symmetric formula of the free energy.
+The paradigm was to prove the following statement: {\em if the overlap is self-averaging then the free energy is equal to its RS expression}.
+To prove that, the main point seems to be to select the right sequence of finite dimensional Gibbs measure w.r.t. which the overlap should be asymptotically self-averaging.
 In \cite{pash} the authors proved the statement working with a Gibbs measure biased by a very specific random vector vanishing as $N^{-\frac14}$.
 This result was later revisited in \cite{sh} and in \cite{talPTRF}: in either paper it is considered a Gibbs measure perturbed according to the so-called cavity method; the latest version of this proof can be found in \cite[Section 1.6]{Tal}.
-Finally from the approach of \cite{sum-rules} it can be easily proven that if the interpolation error, \ie the variance of the overlap w.r.t. the interpolating Gibbs measure, vanishes in some point, then its zero must be equal to the $\arg\min$ of the RS functional.
-This allows one to conclude that a self-averaging property of the overlap implies the RS formula for the free energy.
-All these approaches are not dissimilar by ours, with the crucial difference that the non-convex structure of RBMs complicates things further, as the interpolation error is not positive definite.
+Finally from the approach of \cite{sum-rules} it can be easily proven that if the interpolation error, \ie the variance of the overlap w.r.t. the interpolating Gibbs measure, vanishes in some point, then the $\min$ of the RS functional must be attained only in its zero.
+This allows us to conclude that such a self-averaging property of the overlap implies the RS formula for the free energy.
+Once again for dRBMs the crucial difference is in their non-convex structure, which complicates things further, as the interpolation error is not positive definite.